Delaware and Hudson Railway: Delaware and Hudson Railway (1968–1988)

-In 1984, Guilford Transportation Industries purchased the D&H as part of a plan to operate a larger regional railroad from Maine and New Brunswick in the east, to New York City and the Midwest in the west, Montreal in the north, and the Philadelphia/Washington, DC, area in the south.
-For only $500,000, Guilford purchased the entire railroad.
-The price tag reflected the D&H's horrid financial shape and the poor condition of its physical plant.
-At the time of the purchase, the D&H had little freight traffic, relying on federal and state money to keep operating.
-Guilford's plans for expanded service did not come to fruition, and in 1988, after two intense labor strikes, Guilford declared the D&H bankrupt, abandoning its operation.
-Lackawanna County, Pennsylvania, purchased the line south of Carbondale to Scranton and currently serves a growing number of industries in the valley under the auspices of the designated operator Delaware Lackawanna Railroad.
+In 1984, Guilford Transportation Industries purchased the D&H as part of a plan to operate a larger regional railroad from Maine and New Brunswick in the east, to New York City and the Midwest in the west, Montreal in the north, and the Philadelphia and Washington metropolitan areas to the south.
+Guilford paid for the D&H for $500,000, a price that reflected the D&H's poor financial problems and the poor condition of its physical plant.
+At the time of the purchase, the D&H had little remaining freight traffic, relying on federal and state money to continue operations.
+Guilford's plans for expanded operations did not come to fruition.
+On June 20, 1988, following two intense labor strikes, Guilford filed the D&H for bankruptcy, and they disbanded all of the D&H's operations and assets.
+Guilford stated that the D&H's assets were worth $70 million at the time of the bankruptcy.
+Lackawanna County, Pennsylvania, officials purchased the Carbondale-Scranton route, and it later began to serve a growing number of industries in the valley under the auspices of the designated operator, Delaware-Lackawanna Railroad.

-With the D&H in limbo, the federal government ordered the New York, Susquehanna & Western Railway to operate the D&H without subsidy until such time as a buyer could be found.
-Guilford claimed that the D&H had assets of $70M at the time of the bankruptcy.
+The ICC opted to arrange for the D&H to be absorbed into Conrail.
+Walter G. Rich, the president and CEO of the New York, Susquehanna and Western Railway (NYS&W), quickly lobbied against the arrangement, since the D&H had a contract in place to jointly operate intermodal trains with the NYS&W and CSX Transportation.
+The federal bankruptcy court agreed to appoint the NYS&W to assume control of the D&H, until another buyer could be found.
+CSX provided financial support for the NYS&W's takeover, and they underwrote all financial losses from the D&H.